 The Comotomo bottles have been a favorite of parents and babies for years.
 They were specifically designed for babies who switch from breast to bottle.
 There are several things about this bottle that make it a great choice for breastfed babies.
-It’s made of 100% soft silicone which makes it soft and much more flexible like the breast.
+It’s made of 100% soft silicone, making it soft and much more flexible like the breast.
 It also has a wide base and large silicone nipple, and the nipple has a slow flow.
 All of these features make it a good option for breastfed babies.

 Parents’ thoughts: We love that there are minimal parts to the bottle and that you don’t need a bottle brush to clean it since the bottle is wide.
 It’s super easy and fast to clean!
 But because the bottle part is also silicone, the bottle easily tips over since it doesn’t have a firm base.

 Dr. Brown’s Wide Neck Baby Bottle

 So many parents and babies love Dr. Brown’s bottles.
 One of the main reasons is the superior venting system which eliminates air bubbles during feedings.
 Less air being ingested reduces gas, colic, and spit-up, making for happier babies and parents.
 The vent system also prevents vacuum pressure from building and the nipple from collapsing.

 For breastfed babies, we recommend the wide-neck bottles to resemble more of the breast.
 Many parents keep their baby on the level 1 silicone nipple (that comes with the bottle) for a slow flow.
 Some parents opt for the preemie nipples for a slower flow, which can help replicate the flow of breastfeeding.

 Parents’ thoughts: There are many parts to this bottle, but the venting system makes it worth it.
 Many babies experienced less gas and tummy pain from this bottle, so it’s a great option!